BryanWilhite/Blog/presentation/entry/2012/2012-03-21-silverlight-entity-framework-and-ria-services-recipe.md

   "documentShortName": "2012-03-21-silverlight-entity-framework-and-ria-services-recipe",
   "fileName": "index.html",
   "path": "./entry/2012-03-21-silverlight-entity-framework-and-ria-services-recipe",
-  "date": "2012-03-21T19:05:00.000Z",
+  "date": "2012-03-21T19:05:00Z",
-  "modificationDate": "2012-03-21T19:05:00.000Z",
+  "modificationDate": "2012-03-21T19:05:00Z",
   "templateId": 0,
   "segmentId": 0,
   "isRoot": false,
   "isActive": true,
   "sortOrdinal": 0,
   "clientId": "2012-03-21-silverlight-entity-framework-and-ria-services-recipe",
-  "tag": "{\r\n  \"extract\": \"Here’s a short list for database-first DbContext with RIA Services:Define and generate the database.Generate the Entities with the database.Generate a Web Project to host the DbContext class and the “Database Domain Service of T” class.Write the DbContex...\"\r\n}"
+  "tag": "{\r\n  \"extract\": \"Here’s a short list for database-first DbContext with RIA Services: Define and generate the database.Generate the Entities with the database.Generate a Web Project to host the DbContext class and the “Database Domain Service of T” class.Write the DbContex...\"\r\n}"
 }
 ---